 The patient should be resting comfortably in the supine position.
 Access to the chest, arms, and legs is essential.
 Do not perform the exam through clothing; exposed skin is necessary.
 Having the patient dress in a hospital gown with a draping sheet available is recommended but not required.

 With the anterior chest exposed, observe your patient’s thorax and the rest of their body.
-Look for the following: thorax, eyes, upper and lower extremities and jugular venous distention.
+Pay special attention to the following aspects: thorax, eyes, upper and lower extremities, and jugular venous distention.

 - Scars indicative of cardiac surgery.
-A vertical scar down the sternum is an indication of an open heart surgery.
+A vertical scar down the sternum is an indication of open-heart surgery.

 - Chest deformities including pectus excavatum (a sunken sternum and ribs, a symptom of several connective tissue diseases such as Marfan syndrome) and pectus carinatum (“pigeon chest”, a protrusion of the sternum and ribs).